Before each game of the 2022 season, we’re taking a look back at the Buckeyes’ history of playing on that date.

 Five Fun Facts

-- Rutgers joins Indiana as the second team to play Ohio State on consecutive games played on this date.
+- Ohio State has never won consecutive games on this date.